temporenc/temporenc/README.rst

 * **Time zone support**

-  Time zone information is encoded using an UTC offset with 15 minute granularity, allowing any time zone in use in the world to be represented.
+  *Temporenc* supports time zones using an UTC offset with 15 minute granularity, allowing any time zone in use in the world to be represented.

 * **Sub-second precision**

-  Time information can optionally have sub-second precision using either milliseconds, microseconds, or nanoseconds.
+  Time information in *temporenc* values can optionally have sub-second precision using either milliseconds, microseconds, or nanoseconds.

 Components and types